Aken00/Pws-Generator-AK/README.md

 # Pws-Generator-AK

-## Discription
+## Description
 This is an application that generates a random password based on user-selected criteria.
-Once the application valiadates the user inputs, the user will be presented with a password matching the answered prompts.
-The application is also responsive, ensuring that it adapt to mutiple screen sizes.
+Once the application validates the user inputs, the user will be presented with a password matching the answered prompts.
+The application is also responsive, ensuring that it adapt to multiple screen sizes.

 ## Instructions